- Student Year

 - College of Engineering

 This Berlin-based 6-week, 6-credit, faculty-led program connects Notre Dame engineering students with Germany’s multifaceted engineering landscape.
-The 2019 program will be led by Professor Joshua Shrout (Department of Civil & Environmental Engineering and Earth Sciences) along with Dr. Frank Wolff (History, University of Osnabruck).
+The 2020 program will be led by Professor Robert Nerenberg (Department of Civil & Environmental Engineering and Earth Sciences).
 Besides classes and field trips in Berlin, students will also go on academic excursions to other German cities, where they will interact with engineering experts from different fields.

-In “European History, Society, and Politics,” Dr. Wolff provides an introduction to the political, social and cultural history of Germany from the end of the Second World War to the present.
+The companion course, “European History, Society, and Politics,” provides an introduction to the political, social and cultural history of Germany from the end of the Second World War to the present.
 We will use what we learn in the city of Berlin and on excursions to inform our understanding of German and European culture.
-Excursions to Dresden and Munich augment visits to important Berlin landmarks, such as the Reichstag and the Philharmonic.
+Excursions to cities such as Dresden and Munich augment visits to important Berlin landmarks, such as the Reichstag and the Philharmonic.
 GEP students will come to know a country that has produced some of the world’s greatest engineering feats.